 For scenarios which vary only in the interviewer case allocation the same set of 1000 cluster-specific random effects is used.
 This strategy underlies the fact that while interviewers are assumed to come from an infinite population, the allocation of workload from different areas to specific interviewers is limited to a finite number of possibilities.
+Based on the usual design of a 2-stage clustered household survey, areas would not normally be expected to be adjacent.
+Hence, areas are assumed to be independent in the design of this simulation study.

 3.2.
-Estimation of the Multilevel Cross-classified Model
+Estimation of the Multilevel Cross-Classified Model